allenai/natural-instructions/README.md

     * Add your task to [our list of tasks](tasks/README.md).
     * To make sure that your addition is formatted correctly, run the tests: `> python src/test_all.py`
        * To only test the formatting of a range of tasks, run `> python src/test_all.py --task <begin_task_number> <end_task_number>`.
 For example, running `> python src/test_all.py --task 5 10` will run the test from task005 to task010.

+## Benchmarking cross-task generalization

+As is introduced in our [paper](https://arxiv.org/abs/2204.07705), this dataset can be used for systematic study of cross-task generalization, i.e., training on a subset of tasks and evaluating on the remaining unseen ones.
+To make the comparison among different methods easider, we create an official split [here](splits/), as is described in the paper.
+You can follow the instructions to set up your experiments.

+We also released our [code](https://github.com/yizhongw/Tk-Instruct) and [checkpoints](https://huggingface.co/models?search=tk-instruct-) for reproducibility and future research.

+## Misc.

 If you want to use Natural Instructions v1, here's the code: [link](https://github.com/allenai/natural-instructions-v1)